Chart Color Schemes

 Infrastructure

-Harden has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Harden has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the region.
-Key projects include Harden Sewage Treatment Plant Upgrade, Smart Water Meter Replacement Program, Coppabella Wind Farm, and Harden to Boorowa Pipeline.
-Below is a list of those most relevant.
+AreaSearch identified one major project expected to impact the region: Harden Sewage Treatment Plant Upgrade, Smart Water Meter Replacement Program, Coppabella Wind Farm, and Harden to Boorowa Pipeline are key projects, with details on those most relevant provided below.

 Professional plan users can use the search below to filter and access additional projects.